 - Wood chips – wood chips are what we often think of when we hear the word “mulch”.
 Wood chips are more often used in landscaping for the sake of appearance, but they could form a layer for hilling potatoes in a pinch.

 - Peat moss – sphagnum peat moss absorbs lots of water (up to 10 times its weight).
 If you put a thick layer over your soil, it might prevent water from reaching your potato plants.
 In this scenario, consider using drip irrigation to water your plants and put the peat moss over it to keep the tubers from turning green.
+(If you want to try this water-absorbing material, you can find a large bale of peat moss online from Ace Hardware).

 - Hay – hay tends to contain the seeds of weeds (unlike straw), so it might not be a great option for hilling potatoes if you want to reduce the work of weeding.
 Of course, it will work in a pinch if you have nothing else available.